Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Introduction

-In this work, we propose an innovative numerical model grounded in the extension of the Ramo-Shockley theorem for conductive media to model the signal induction process including the contribution of the resistive elements as described in~\cite{Gatti1982, Riegler2002, Rigler:2e004jh,Riegler2019,Janssens:2890572}.
+In this work, we propose an innovative numerical model based on an extension of the Ramo-Shockley theorem to conductive media to simulate the signal induction process in 3D diamond sensors with graphitic electrodes, including the contribution of the resistive elements as described in Refs.~\cite{Gatti1982, Riegler2002, Rigler:2e004jh,Riegler2019,Janssens:2890572}.

-To validate our proposed method, we utilize experimental data obtained from a beam test conducted at CERN, thereby ensuring the reliability and applicability of our model.
-The sensor whose response was studied with impinging 180 GeV/$c$ pions is a 3D diamond sensor with 12~$\mu$m-diameter graphitized electrodes, organized on a two-dimensional, $55\times 55~\mu\mathrm{m}^2$-pitch lattice.
-Readout electrodes are positioned at the center of each square identified by four adjacent polarization electrodes.
-The depth of the diamond sensor, developing along the dimension we will refer to as $z$, is 500~$\mu$m.
-Both polarization and readout electrodes are 450~$\mu$m long, but they are connected to opposite surfaces of the diamond substrate.
-Their resistance was indirectly measured to be 30~$\mathrm{k}\Omega$, corresponding to a resistivity of 0.75~\ohmcm.
+To validate our proposed method, we use experimental data obtained from a beam test conducted at CERN, thereby ensuring the reliability and applicability of our model.
+Having validated the method, we simulated sensors with different geometries and configurations to study their time resolution.
+The simulations allowed us to disentangle the various contributions to the time resolution, enabling a systematic investigation aimed at identifying potential optimizations.

-Once the method is validated on experimental data, we conduct simulations on diamond sensors with varied geometries and configurations to analyze the impact of these designs on both transport and propagation contributions to time resolution.
-This systematic approach allows us to comprehensively assess how different sensor configurations influence timing performance metrics.